DAF-Bridge/.github/profile/README.md

 - Backend Service (Containerized)
 - Kafaka Consumer CDC (Containerized)
 - Recommendation Service (Containerized)
+You can go and see the docker compose file in the Docker Compose Repository to deploy this project.

 ## Talent Atmos Frontend
 The official frontend repository for Talent Atmos Frontend <br />